 - Have a Data Protection Officer in place - This applies if you have over 250 employees in your company.
 They will act as the main go to person for all data protection activities within your firm.

 - Have detailed plans in place in case it goes wrong - Get your business ready for any possible negative situations.
 This means having detailed plans and costs in place that can be consulted in the event of such outcomes.

-- Educate your staff - Train your employees up and make sure they understand what the impending new regulation means for them, with our Data Protection (GDPR) e-learning training module.
-The course includes all updated policies and procedures in place as per the new regulations.
-Fill out our Contact form to find out more information.
+- Educate your staff - Train your employees up and make sure they understand what the impending new regulation means for them.

 As well as 30+ free compliance training aids, we regularly publish informative GDPR blogs.
 And, if you're looking for a training solution, why not visit our GDPR course library.